-Where is Buenos Aires beach, or just to start, does Buenos Aires a beach after all?
+Where is Buenos Aires beach, or just to start, does Buenos Aires have a beach after all?
 The truth and how going to the beach you read here.
-Take your sun protector, umbrella and beach rackets?
+It might be a different answer than you expected.

-Let us first say this: it’s an artificial beach created in a public park on the edge of Buenos Aires city.
-Don’t expect palm trees, a white beach, and a sea to swim in.
+However, there is an artificial beach created in a public park on the edge of Buenos Aires city.
+Don’t expect palm trees, a white beach, and a sea or river to swim in.
 Buenos Aires is located on the banks of Rio de la Plata.
 The river is brown because of the sediments but around Buenos Aires, it’s a bit dirty.
-Four hours driving away from Buenos Aires there is the Atlantic sea.
-However, Argentina is not really known for its exotic beaches like in Brasil.

-The strand in Buenos Aires is created by the city.
+The city created the beach in Buenos Aires.
 It is there in January and February.
 Otherwise, it’s just a park on the river banks.

-So, if you’re looking for a natural beach, then Buenos Aires is not the right place.
-We suggest going on a day trip to Colonia de Sacramento in Uruguay or taking a bus to Pinamar or Mar del Plata.
+So, if you’re looking for a natural beach, then Buenos Aires City is not the right place.
+I suggest a day trip to Colonia de Sacramento in Uruguay or taking a bus to Pinamar or Mar del Plata.

 Buenos Aires Beach is located on the edge of the city in Parque de los Niños.
 Five minutes away from the domestic airport “Aeroparque”.
 You can take the train with the destination “Tigre” departing from Retiro train station.
 Or take bus 28 with the destination “Ciudad Universitaria”.